krithravi/period-tracker/README.md

 This file should contain all the data you want as a CSV.
 I've left a testing dataset called `data.csv` for a starter!

-After running that, you'll get something like the following:
+After running that, you'll get something like the following (based off some testing data):
 ![Sample demo](sample.png)

 # Future